ghx312/Write_Ups/2026/Greycademy CTF '26/Forensics/PCAP 1/Writeup.md

 # Solve
 As per mentioned in the challenge description, you can grep the file for the unencrypted flag using this command.
 `grep -a "grey" baby.pcap`
-This will give you the flag
+This will give you the flag.

 # Flag
 grey{ju57_f0110w_7h3_57234m}